The NSW Police Force has more than 80 Facebook pages, including an Eyewatch page covering local areas.

 Eyewatch is now providing the community with an alternative to attending meetings in the local hall.
 You can participate in crime prevention meetings online subject to your Neighbourhood Watch participation.

 To find your local Eyewatch page, click on your Local Area Command above.
-If you are unsure of the name of your Local Area Command, type in your postcode or suburb on our home page.
-Remember to ‘like’ the page to get regular updates from your local police.
+If you are unsure of the name of your PAC / Police District, type in your postcode or suburb into our police station search.
+Remember to 'like' the page to get regular updates from your local police.

 It is important to remember that you should not use our Facebook pages to report crime or confidential information.In an emergency, contact Triple Zero (000).